 NFL franchise tag candidates for all 32 teams as window opens

-NFL franchise tag candidates for all 32 teams originally appeared on NBC Sports Bayarea
+NFL franchise tag candidates for all 32 teams originally appeared on NBC Sports Boston

 The first transaction period of the 2023 NFL offseason is officially here.